chinchifou/Scrabble2/documentation/README.md

 #### Solution 2 _(alternative methods)_:

-_To use either if solution 1 failed or if you are using a python version prior to 3.4._
+_Use this solution if either solution 1 failed or if you are using a python version prior to 3.4._

 ##### 1. Download and install Python 3